gadget-framework/gadget2/docs/userguide.md

 gradient search method is usually more accurate than a stepwise search method.

+\bigskip
-The BFGS algorithm used in Gadget is derived from that presented by Dimitri P Bertsekas, ”Nonlinear Programming” ($2^{nd}$ edition, pp22-61) published by Athena Scientific.
-The forward difference gradient algorithm used to calculate the gradient is derived from that presented by Dennis and Schnabel, ”Numerical Methods for Unconstrained Optimisation and Nonlinear Equations” (”Classics” edition, published by SIAM).
+The BFGS algorithm used in Gadget is derived from that presented by Dimitri P Bertsekas, "Nonlinear Programming" ($2^{nd}$ edition, pp22-61) published by Athena Scientific.
+The forward difference gradient algorithm used to calculate the gradient is derived from that presented by Dennis and Schnabel, "Numerical Methods for Unconstrained Optimisation and Nonlinear Equations" ("Classics" edition, published by SIAM).

 ### File Format {#subsec:bfgsfile}

-To specify the BFGS algorithm, the optimisation file should start with the keyword ”[bfgs]”, followed by (up to) 7 lines giving the parameters for the optimisation algorithm.
+To specify the BFGS algorithm, the optimisation file should start with the keyword "\[bfgs\]", followed by (up to) 7 lines giving the parameters for the optimisation algorithm.
 Any parameters that are not specified in the file are given default values, which work reasonably well for simple Gadget models.
 The format for this file, and the default values for the optimisation parameters, are shown below:

     [bfgs]
     bfgsiter   10000 ; number of bfgs iterations